 We tend to show our clients a lot of properties in one day so we can settle on the perfect one fast.
 This is an awesome timesaver, but, in turn, the process takes a lot of traveling around the city.
-It is best for you to keep your friend close otherwise it might get scared or even run away into an unfamiliar city.
+It is best for you to keep your friend close; otherwise, you might get scared or even run away into an unfamiliar city.

-Make sure you stay close at all times and have the lead on at all times.
+Make sure you stay close and have the lead on at all times.

 It’s easier to find a home that accepts cats or small dogs.
 It is harder and more expensive to find a place that welcomes massive men’s best friends.

 Please take this fact into consideration before mapping out the budget.